 Today you will ski one of the live volcanoes of the Daisetsuzan National Park.
 Asahidake is also the highest mountain in Hokkaido.
 You will be awed by this conical shaped volcano that billows steam from multiple vents.
 We will be riding the ropeway which provides for backcountry skiing on the front side.
 There are no groomed trails apart from two cat tracks and so we will ski through primeval forests of birch and old growth spruce.

 Ski Kurodake or 'Black Peak,' which is further north in the range.
 We will catch the old tram from a deep gorge to 1,250m on the mountain.
-After some off-piste skiing accessible from the upper lift, we hike to the peak and ski a number of runs.
+After some off-piste skiing accessible from the upper lift from tree line, we hike to the peak and ski a number of runs.
 Retire to the hot spring at the end of the day.
 Check out the ice village after the hot spring.

 Another ski option is for cat skiing which we are able to arrange.

 We will be skiing locally on Furano Ski Resort.
 The day’s off-piste provides for 900 vertical meters of skiing each run.
-Furano provides some of the steepest lifted terrain in Hokkaido and has options for side-country skiing.
+Furano provides some of the steepest lifted terrain in Hokkaido and has options for excellent side-country skiing.
 On a clear day there are magnificent views across the valley to the smoking volcano of Daisetsuzan.

-Journey south to a resort for our last ski day.
+Journey south to Tomamu Resort for our last ski day.
 This destination always provides great skiing with dry and colder temperatures than other parts of Hokkaido.
 The tree skiing is some of the best in Central Hokkaido with widely spaced birch trees.
 Dinner at a traditional restaurant to celebrate the last night.